DoowanStats/server-naam/README.md

 $ make up
 ```

-This will create a local server, postgreSQL database, and a nginx proxy on your computer.
+This will create a local server and postgreSQL database on your computer.
 To verify that the container is running, run:
 ```
 $ docker ps
 ```